Collagen Mix Joint Support Powder

 Vitamin C

-Why use vitamin C in Collagen Mix?
-An essential cofactor for collagen synthesis (12), vitamin C is crucial in nutraceuticals.
-Additionally, vitamin C is vital for immunity, effective against respiratory infections.
-It regenerates with vitamin E, a protective vitamin against free radicals, counteracting skin aging and wrinkles.
+Why include vitamin C in Collagen Mix?
+An important cofactor for collagen synthesis (12), vitamin C is a valuable addition to a nutraceutical formula.
+Furthermore, it plays a key role in the immune system and is effective against respiratory infections.
+Another compelling reason for its presence in Collagen Mix is its role in regenerating vitamin E. As a protective vitamin, it helps combat free radicals, slowing down skin aging and reducing wrinkles.

-In Collagen Mix, vitamin C acts as a precursor and support, crucial for a product of this quality.
+In short, in Collagen Mix, vitamin C acts as both a precursor and a support, making it an essential component of this high-quality product.

 Vitamin K2-MK7 and Vitamin D3

-Collagen Mix includes menaquinone-7 (MK-7), a form of K2 that is more effective and non-toxic (13).
-It also enhances osteocalcin secretion (14), a protein that supports skeletal growth through bone matrix synthesis and mineralization.
+A key distinction in Collagen Mix is the presence of menaquinone-7 (MK-7), a more effective and completely non-toxic variant of standard vitamin K2 (13).
+MK-7 also enhances osteocalcin secretion (14), a protein that helps synthesize and mineralize the bone matrix during skeletal growth.

-Why use vitamin K2-MK7 and D3 in Collagen Mix?
-The synergy of D3 and K2 promotes bone health (15).
-Vitamin D increases calcium absorption, while vitamin K2 ensures calcium is deposited in the right places (bones, teeth).
-This combination, along with magnesium, enhances bone density (16).
+Why use Vitamin K2-MK7 and Vitamin D3 in Collagen Mix?
+The inclusion of these two vitamins is no coincidence.
+The combination of vitamin D3 and K2 has a synergistic effect on bone health (15).
+More specifically, vitamin D enhances calcium absorption, but only vitamin K2 ensures that calcium is deposited in the right places (bones, teeth, etc.).
+Together with magnesium, these vitamins significantly increase bone mineral density (16), a goal that is difficult to achieve without nutraceutical supplementation.

 Calcium Carbonate

 Why use calcium carbonate in Collagen Mix?
-Besides being alkaline for the body, calcium carbonate provides valuable calcium, passively enhancing absorption.
-As a nutraceutical, it supports bone and dental health.
-Combined with vitamin D (17), it significantly reduces the risk of joint disease, and also plays a role in blood coagulation (18) and muscle contraction (19).
+Beyond its role as an alkalizing substance for the body, calcium carbonate is an excellent source of calcium, passively enhancing its absorption.
+As a nutraceutical ingredient, it contributes to the development and maintenance of bones and teeth.
+When combined with vitamin D (17), its benefits are amplified, significantly reducing the risk of joint diseases.
+Lastly, calcium carbonate plays a vital metabolic role in blood clotting (18) and muscle contraction (19).

 Why choose Collagen Mix over other collagen supplements?